Modelling many-to-many table relationships¶

 - Array relationship,

-table usingarticle_tag :: article_id -> id
+article_tagsfromarticletable usingarticle_tag :: article_id -> id - Object relationship,

-table usingtag_id -> tag :: id
+tagfromarticle_tagtable usingtag_id -> tag :: id - Array relationship,

-table usingarticle_tag :: tag_id -> id
+tag_articlesfromtagtable usingarticle_tag :: tag_id -> id - Object relationship,

-table usingarticle_id -> article :: id
+articlefromarticle_tagtable usingarticle_id -> article :: id

 Step 3: Query using relationships¶